sdthompson1/babylon/README.md

                 forall (i: i32) 2 <= i < n ==> n % i != 0;
         }

-        // Export a function to check whether a number is prime. function check_if_prime(n: i32): bool
+        // Declare a function which will check whether a number is prime. function check_if_prime(n: i32): bool
             ensures return <==> is_prime(n);
     }